GuildOfWeavers/AirScript/bin/README.md

 Similarly to transition functions, the body of transition constraints is defined by an [input loop](#Input-loops).
 But, there are a few differences.

-First, unlike transition functions, transition constraints can reference future states of mutable registers.
+First, unlike transition functions, transition constraints can reference future states of trace registers.
 For example:
 ```
 enforce 1 constraint {
     for each (foo) {